Week 6 DVOA Ratings

 * * * * *

 DAVE is a formula which combines our preseason projection with current DVOA to get a more accurate forecast of how a team will play the rest of the season.
-Right now, the preseason projection makes up 35 percent of DAVE for most teams (45 percent for teams with just five games played).
+Right now, the preseason projection makes up 19 percent of DAVE for teams with six games and 27 percent of DAVE for teams with five games.

 - ESTIMATED WINS uses a statistic known as "Forest Index" that emphasizes consistency as well as DVOA in the most important specific situations: red zone defense, first quarter offense, and performance in the second half when the score is close.
 It then projects a number of wins adjusted to a league-average schedule and a league-average rate of recovering fumbles.
 Teams that have had their bye week are projected as if they had played one game per week.